yanivnizan/knowledge-base/src/documents/docs/platforms/ios/EconomyModel.html.md

 SOOMLA's iOS-store provides a complete data model implementation for virtual economies.
 Every game economy has currencies, packs of currencies that can be sold, and items that can be sold either for money or in exchange for other items.

 This tutorial has brief descriptions of each entity in the economy model, but lots of examples.
-We recommend that you also read [SOOMLA Economy Model](/docs/soomla/EconomyModel), where you will find more detailed explanations for each of the different entities.
+We recommend that you also read [SOOMLA Economy Model](/docs/soomla/economy/EconomyModel), where you will find more detailed explanations for each of the different entities.

 ![alt text](/img/tutorial_img/soomla_diagrams/EconomyModel.png "Soomla Economy Model")

-## PurchaseTypes
+## Purchase Types
 Purchase types are used to indicate whether an item will be purchased with money or with other virtual items.

 <div class="info-box">In the examples below the declarations of purchase types are shown as a part of `PurchasableVirtualItem` declarations, because this is the most common use of purchase types.</div>

 ###[PurchaseWithMarket](https://github.com/soomla/ios-store/blob/master/SoomlaiOSStore/PurchaseTypes/PurchaseWithMarket.h)

 This type of purchase is with money.
-Items with this purchase type must be defined in the App Store (for more info see our tutorial on [App Store IAB](/docs/platforms/ios/AppStoreIAB)).
+Items with this purchase type must be defined in the App Store (To learn more see our [App Store IAB](/docs/platforms/ios/AppStoreIAB) tutorial).

 There are 2 ways to define this purchase type.